GeminiDRSoftware/DRAGONS/recipe_system/docs/reduce_UsersManual/interfaces.rst

 Configuration Switches, Options
 +++++++++++++++++++++++++++++++
 **--context <CONTEXT>**
-    Use <RUNNING_CONTEXTS> for primitives sensitive to context.
+    Use <CONTEXT> for recipe selection and for primitives sensitive to context.
     Eg., ``--context QA``.
 When not specified, the context defaults to 'QA'.

 **--logmode <LOGMODE>**
     Set logging mode.
 One of